The Future of Medicinal Cannabis

 Professor Mike Barnes believes that we can expect to see some movement in legislation in the next two years once the market has been properly established in the UK.
 He predicts that we will see a much more vibrant cannabis sector, with a wider range of innovative products.

-If regulation is relaxed, as expected, research indicates that the market within the UK could be worth around £2 billion, creating 97,000 new jobs throughout the country.
+If regulation is relaxed, as expected, research from Proactive Investors indicates that the market within the UK could be worth around £2 billion, creating 97,000 new jobs throughout the country.
 As the British government no longer needs to comply with EU law in a number of areas, we can expect to see some significant changes.
-One of the first changes was CBD is classified as a novel food, which is something the EU is yet to do.
+One of the first changes was that CBD is classified as a novel food, which is something the EU has yet to do.
 Hopefully, this is a sign of what is to come.